pypy/pypy/rpython/jit/metainterp/ruleopt/README.md

     => x
 ```

+## Checking rule coverage

+Every rewrite rule should have at least one unit test where it triggers.
+To
+ensure this, the tests in file `test_optimizeintbound.py` have an assert at the
+end of a test run, that every rule fired at least once.

 ## Printing rule statistics

 The JIT can print statistics about which rule fired how often in the